 So you would watch yourself slowly lose the shape you once had.

 Sometimes, you might even catch yourself wondering what every expectant mother has at some point wondered: “Would I ever get my shape back?”
 You wonder when your tummy would relapse to being as flat as it was.
 If your arms and legs would lose some fat and if your stretch marks would clear out.

 The good news is, the answer to most if not all of these mental questions is yes.
 Yes, it is very possible to return to being youthful, healthy, fit, strong, and happy.

 By practicing the right methods in which you would regain your fitness and being patient with your body, you can and will definitely get back in shape.

 Would this happen in a flash, like magic?
 Sadly, no. It’s unrealistic to expect your body to go back to the way it used to be so fast.

 For some people, the transition back to normal body shape and size might take longer than it would for others— it’s weeks for some and months for others.

-But the guarantee is, if you practice the right methods meticulously, whilst going easy on yourself, that is you would get back in shape.
+But the guarantee is, if you practice the right methods meticulously whilst going easy on yourself, that is you will get back in shape.

 5 Steps to getting back in shape after childbirth